shader-slang/slang/docs/design/coding-conventions.md

 Constant data (in the sense of `static const`) should have a `k` prefix.

-In contexts where "information hiding" is relevant/important, such as when a type has both `public` and `private` members, or just has certain operations/fields that are considered "implementation details" that most clients should not be using, and `_` prefix on function and field members is allowed (but not required).
+In contexts where "information hiding" is relevant/important, such as when a type has both `public` and `private` members, or just has certain operations/fields that are considered "implementation details" that most clients should not be using, an `m_` prefix on member variables and a `_` prefix on member functions is allowed (but not required).

 In function parameter lists, an `in`, `out`, or `io` prefix can be added to a parameter name to indicate whether a pointer/reference/buffer is intended to be used for input, output, or both input and output.
 For example: